 - General Scholarship Funds

 Fully Endowed Scholarship Funds have a minimum value of $1,000,000.
 Proceeds from each of these funds generate the cost of full tuition for at least one student.
-A gift can be made to an Fully Endowed Scholarship Fund at any time; to make a gift, contact Will Mitchell, Director of Advancement, at 302-285-4210 or firstname.lastname@example.org.
+A gift can be made to a Fully Endowed Scholarship Fund at any time; to make a gift, contact Bernice Whaley, Director of Advancement, at 302-285-4408 or email@example.com.

 Cristin Colleen E. Duprey ’04 Endowed Scholarship Fund